chums2020/R-resources/Shiny/taipei-app/README.md

 Shiny by RStudio

 This web application uses the real-time data from New Taipei City Government Open Data Platform.
+It is currently hosted on Shinyapps.io: [link](https://yingtinglin.shinyapps.io/taipei-app/)

 Users can create interactive tables that display cultural event information by users' choices.